miyako/4d-topic-simple-html-integration/README.md

 * invoke that API from JavaScript
 * display result from that API in HTML

+> [!NOTE]
+> The REST API discussed in this article is the classic "web application feature", a.k.a.
+"4daction". it is not to be confused with the [REST API](https://developer.4d.com/docs/ja/category/rest-api) activated by exposing ORDA classes.

 ## Setup

 * create new 4D project